TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

          .. rst-class:: card-header h3

-            .. rubric:: :ref:`Tutorial: Locally install TYPO3 with ddev <installation-ddev-tutorial>`
+            .. rubric:: :ref:`Deploying TYPO3 <DeployTYPO3>`

          .. container:: card-body

-            We show you how to install TYPO3 on a local machine utilizing DDEV, Docker and Composer.
+            The deployment guide highlights some of solutions available that can help automate the process of deploying TYPO3 to a remote server.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0